What is culture?

 Logos, Graphics, imageries, and typographies are symbols that represent ideas, quality, or movement.

-Purpose values and personal traits are morals that have the standards of good or bad behavior, fairness, honesty, etc…
+Purpose values and personal traits are morals that have the standards of good or bad behaviour, fairness, honesty, etc…

 Ying & Yang